 Other photographers have very little professional experience before starting their business.
 Xander Neal and his wife, Christine, started their photography business, called Navyblur, without serving as assistants.
 Neal, who studied photography at university, recommends photographing as many people, places and things as possible.
 He suggests offering to take portraits of friends and family to gain experience and build your portfolio.

 There are also many training programmes available where people who are new to the craft can be trained in the basics of photography.
 The Photography Institute offers classes online and Going Digital offers workshops all around the UK.

 To avoid the cost of maintaining their own studio, many freelance professional photographers hold shoots at locations chosen by the client, such as their home or an outdoor setting.
-Some photographers create a studio out of their home or rent one on an as-needed basis, but many find it unnecessary to maintain a full time studio.
-Navyblur used to have their own studio, but decided to get rid of it because they felt it wasn't necessary to run their business.
+Some photographers create a studio out of their home or rent one on an as-needed basis, but many find it unnecessary to maintain a full-time studio.
+Navyblur used to have their own studio but decided to get rid of it because they felt it wasn't necessary to run their business.
 Now they shoot exclusively outside or on location.

 It is possible to run a photography business on your own, but depending on what you are shooting it is likely you will need to bring an assistant along help out.
 Most assistants work on a job-by-job basis and receive little or no remuneration.

-If you already have a high quality camera, starting up a photography business doesn't cost much.
-However if you don't, a professional quality camera can be £2,000.
+If you already have a high-quality camera, starting up a photography business doesn't cost much.
+However, if you don't, a professional quality camera can be £2,000.
 You will also need a telefocus lens, additional lighting and a tripod, which all together can cost several thousand pounds as well.

-"Being a photographer is generally not a good way of making lots of money, but there is a very thin edge that charge extremely high fees and make a great deal of money," says Davies.
+"Being a photographer is generally not a good way of making lots of money, but there is a very thin edge that charges extremely high fees and make a great deal of money," says Davies.